German engine technology found in Chinese warships — report | DW | 06.11.2021

 China has aggressively asserted territorial claims to disputed islands in the South China Sea in recent years, raising tensions with the United States and its European allies.

-German Foreign Minister Heiko Maas warned one year ago of "rapidly increasing arms dynamics" in the Indo-Pacific.
+German Foreign Minister Heiko Maas warned one year ago of "rapidly increasing arms dynamics" in the Indo-Pacific region.

-In August the German frigate "Bayern" set off from Wilhelmshaven on 2 for a six-month journey to the Indo-Pacific.
+In August, the German frigate Bayern set off from Wilhelmshaven for a six-month journey to the Indo-Pacific.